htorodriguez/comsol_ML/README.md

 # Running the batch process

 # Design of experiments
+In the best case make a full factorial DoE.

 # Machine learning pipeline to create a meta-model
 .. code:: python